 5. Behaviour therapy

-Reward them for good manners, listening to you, sticking to a routine, encourage them to establish order, and let them know what is expected from him/her.
-The best way to deal with a hyperactive kid is to engage his mind and body, and channelise their energy.
+Reward them for good manners, listening to you, sticking to a routine, encourage them to establish order, and let them know what is expected of him/her.
+The best way to deal with a hyperactive kid is to engage his mind and body and channelise their energy.